 After a high street bargain or planning to treat yourself to something a little more luxurious?
-You can have whatever you wish if you get off at Bond Street, where you’ll find luxury department store Selfridges, the affluent South Molton Street (home to Browns, one of London’s most established designer fashion shops) and a wide range of high-street stores.
+You can have whatever you wish if you get off at Bond Street.
+You’ll find luxury department store Selfridges, the affluent South Molton Street (home to Browns, one of London’s most established designer fashion shops) and a wide range of high-street stores.

 As its name indicates this station is right next to Green Park, which leads to Buckingham Palace.
-But you’ll also find the Royal Academy of Arts and the department store Fortnum & Mason, established all the way back in 1707.
+But you’ll also find the Royal Academy of Arts and the department store Fortnum & Mason, established back in 1707.

 Next to the heart of British politics is the beautiful Westminster Abbey, which is an absolute vision at night too.